oeg-upm/soca/README.md

 Example:
 `scc fetch -i dakixr --user`
-`scc fetch -i oeg-upm --org -o oeg-upm_repos.csv`
+`scc fetch -i oeg-upm --org -o oeg-upm_repos.csv --not_archived`

 This command also accepts a file as input (names separated by a new-line) for ingesting multiple names at a time.

 Example:
 `scc fetch -i multiple-users.csv --user -o multiple-users_repos.csv`
-`scc fetch -i multiple-orgs.csv --org -o multiple-orgs_repos.csv`
+`scc fetch -i multiple-orgs.csv --org -o multiple-orgs_repos.csv --not_archived`

 The output of this command is a csv file with all the repos of the selected users/orgs.
 At this moment is a good time to clean this file (remove all repos that you don't want to use).